 Contractor-led consortium Te Tumu has been engaged to deliver master plans and designs for Te Tātoru o Wairau.

 This will establish a 'roadmap' for what buildings the schools will have, their design, timeframe and budget for construction, and - importantly - how impacts on teaching and learning at the schools will be minimised and managed when construction and relocation begins.

 The project is currently in the project establishment and master planning stage, which is split into three phases:

 Hui with iwi, the Ministry of Education and schools to understand and commit to the guiding principles of Te Tātoru o Wairau.

-Amend to: Workshops to incorporate iwi aspirations and schools’ aspirations into the development of design briefs that align with or challenge Ministry allocations.
+Workshops to incorporate iwi aspirations and schools’ aspirations into the development of design briefs that align with or challenge Ministry allocations.
 Reflecting the unique identities of the three schools will achieve broader outcomes that may provide for iwi and community investment into the new schools.

 Following the design briefs, master planning will explore options around building locations, staged construction and relocation.